ECUST-MMAI/812-research-group/content/authors/张铭/_index.md

 enrollment_year: 2025
 ---

-Yunjie Jiang was born in Shanghai, China, in 2002.
-He received his Bachelor's degree from East China University of Science and Technology and is currently pursuing a Master's degree at the same university.
-His research interests include computer vision, deep learning, radiology report generation, and medical image segmentation with large language model.
+Ming Zhang was born in Hebei, China in 2003.
+He graduated from East China University of Science and Technology and is currently pursuing a master's degree at the same institution.
+His research interests include deep learning-based medical multimodality and medical image segmentation.

-In his spare time, he enjoys playing video games.
+His hobbies are photography, music, and video games.